-District grants offer clubs and districts flexibility in carrying out activities supporting the Foundation Mission.
+District grants offer clubs and districts flexibility in carrying out activities supporting the mission of The Rotary Foundation (TRF).
 Districts are encouraged to distribute these grant funds for relatively short-term activities, either local or international.

 District grants fund smaller, short-term activities that address needs in both your local community and communities worldwide.
 Each district gets to choose which activities it will fund with these grants.

-- All activities funded with district grant funds must adhere to the eligibility requirements set forth in the terms and conditions for Rotary Foundation grants.
+It is important to note that all activities funded with District grant funds must adhere to the eligibility requirements set forth in the Terms and Conditions for Rotary Foundation grants (more information below).

-If clubs qualify for a District grant, they can receive 25% or more of their contributions to The Rotary Foundation's Annual Fund 3 years previously, for a worthy project.
+If clubs qualify for a District grant, they can receive 25% or more of their contributions to The Rotary Foundation's Annual Fund 3 years previously, for one or more worthy projects.

 Click here to learn more on the District and Club Database (DacDB), and click on the "Grants" tab.
 See grants from previous years by changing the "Charge OrgYear".

 NOTE: Sean Gautam in the Charlotte North club is the Chair of the District Grants Sub-Committee until June 30, 2020.
 Luke Upchurch in the Gastonia club will replace him at that time.

 APRIL 18, 2020 DISTRICT GRANT ZOOM TRAINING SEMINAR